siplasplas/frugal-lru-cache/README.md

 - 30% existing 60 erased -> don't resize, ratio will 30%
 Default filling ratio after resizing will 60% and minimal 40%;
-if doesn't resize, ratio after garbage collection will be
-- equal percent of existing.
+if doesn't resize, ratio after garbage collection will be equal to percent of existing.

 In theoretical situation, when size before resizing is not a power of two or 1.5 * power of two, with monimal size = 16,